Jade9ja/FlutterExamples/README.md

 ## Getting Started

-This repo is a collection of all Flutter applications I ever made.
+This repo is a collection of all Flutter applications I made while learning.

 A few resources to get you started if this is your first Flutter project: